tatami-inc/tatami_stats/README.md

 ```

 These low-level functions allow developers to compute multiple statistics with a single pass through the matrix.
-This is often superior to calling, e.g., `tatami_stats::sums::by_row` and then `tatami_stats::medians::by_row` separately;
+In contrast, calling `tatami_stats::sums::by_row` and `tatami_stats::medians::by_row` separately would extract data from the matrix twice,
-doing so extracts data from the matrix twice, which may be expensive for file-backed matrices.
+which may be expensive for file-backed matrices.

 ## Building projects